naveen521kk/naveen521kk.github.io/src/posts/c-windows-vscode.md

 ## Install MSYS2

 MSYS2 is a project which provides a collection of tools for building native Windows software.
-[See this documentation for learning more about it.](https://www.msys2.org/docs/what-is-msys2/) I just installed MSYS2 as explained on [the installation page](https://www.msys2.org/#installation) using the installer.
+[See this documentation for learning more about it.](https://www.msys2.org/docs/what-is-msys2/) I have installed MSYS2 as explained on [the installation page](https://www.msys2.org/#installation) using the installer in the default location.

 ### Installing Toolchain